NVIDIA/workbench-example-hybrid-rag/README.md

     - When the database starts, select **Click to Upload** and choose the text files to upload.
     - Once the files upload, the **Toggle to Use Vector Database** next to the text input box will turn on.
     - Now query your documents!
 What are they telling you?
-    - To change the endpoint, choose a different model from the dropdown on the right-hand settings panel and continue querying.
+    - To change the endpoint, choose a different model from the right-hand dropdown settings and continue querying.

 ---
 **Next Steps:**
-* If you get stuck, check out the ["Troubleshooting"](#troubleshooting) section.
+* If you get stuck, check out the [Troubleshooting](#troubleshooting) section.
-* For tutorials on other supported inference modes, check out the ["Advanced Tutorials"](#advanced-tutorials) section below. **Note:** All subsequent tutorials will assume ``NVCF_RUN_KEY`` is already configured with your credentials.
+* For tutorials on other supported inference modes, check out the ["Advanced Tutorials"](#advanced-tutorials) section below. **Note:** All subsequent tutorials will assume ``NVIDIA_API_KEY`` is already configured with your credentials.

 ---